Share this page

 You will learn specific and powerful skills – both soft and hard – essential to successfully supporting your team to excel even under difficult and uncertain circumstances.
 Created by The Change Institute, this one-of-a-kind program includes learning and working with the psychological model of human behaviour Transactional Analysis.
 Leaders learn actionable strategies to create thriving organizations where people excel and produce outstanding results.

-At this breakfast experience, you will receive:
+At this introductory experience, you will receive:

 - An introduction to the unique program, Leadership From the Inside Out, and how it can benefit you and your organization.